-A good tool to have in your toolbox is memorizing the BASICs: the seven areas of DOT scrutiny known as the Behavior Analysis and Safety Improvement Categories.
+A good tool to have in your toolbox is memorizing the BASICs - the seven areas of DOT scrutiny known as the Behavior Analysis and Safety Improvement Categories (BASICs).
+Download the fact sheet here.
 The DOT will require you to have policies in place and to document any issues regarding:

 - Unsafe Driving

-- · Hours of Service
+- Hours of Service

 - Controlled Substances/Alcohol

-- · Vehicle Maintenance
+- Vehicle Maintenance

 - Driver Fitness

 - Crash Indicator

-- · Hazardous Materials (HM)
+- Hazardous Materials (HM)